kaeyros-analytics-org/sema-doc/index.rst

 Thanks
 ----------
-Thank you for choosing our comprehensive application designed to facilitate the marketing of your company's products and services through social networks.
-We are committed to supporting your marketing endeavors.
+Thank you for choosing our comprehensive application designed to facilitate the customer relationship management of your company's products and services through social networks.
+We are committed to supporting your customer relationship management endeavors.